crmathieu/Orbital/README.md

 # Orbital

 "Orbital" is an accurate interactive 3D representation of the solar system featuring inner and outer planets, asteroids, comets and Trans-Neptunian objects.
-It also includes the asteroid belt, Jupiter Trojans, Kuiper belt, the inner Oort cloud and daily "Close Approach" bodies from the Jet Propulsion Laboratory database.
+It also includes the asteroid belt, Jupiter Trojans, Kuiper belt and daily "Close Approach" bodies from the Jet Propulsion Laboratory database.
+In addition, the orbital elements of any object listed in the JPL small-body database can be retrieved using the "Search" tab.

-The 3D orbits of major objects in the solar system are rendered and can be zoomed in and out as well as rotated.
+3D orbits of major objects in the solar system are rendered and because the window is interactive, the user can zoom in and out as well as rotate the scene.
 Each object is located on its actual orbit position at the time of rendering.
 For a demo of the simulation go to https://youtu.be/WjiwySvZY3g.
 (Note: When the video was made, body rotation was not implemented yet, hence you won't see the planets spinning, but this repository includes the code that implements body rotation).

 # Interacting with the simulation:

 To zoom in/out: click on both mouse buttons and drag the mouse forward or backward.
 To rotate the scene: click on the mouse left button only and drag the mouse sideways.

-The data was collected from the JPL Small-Body Database Search Engine and the Nasa planetary factsheets.
+Objects listed in the drop down were collected from the JPL Small-Body Database Search Engine and the Nasa planetary factsheets.
 The Celestial mechanic concepts required to develop this program can be found in the Roger Bates's book "Introduction to Astrodynamics", as well as the document "Keplerian Elements for Approximate Positions of the Major Planets" (E.M.
 Standish from JPL Caltech).

 Keep in mind that

-	- All distances between each object and the sun are proportional to the actual distance.
+	- Distances between each object and the sun are proportional to the actual distance.
 	- Objects sizes are NOT proportional to their actual size (this is by design in order to view all objects properly).
-	- Asteroid belt, Kuiper belt, Jupiter Trojans and Oort Cloud are included for illustration purpose only.
+	- Asteroid belt, Kuiper belt, Jupiter Trojans are included for illustration purpose only.
 Even though their size and thickness is somehow proportional to their actual dimension, the distribution pattern within the belt is purely random/aesthetic.